-Following video conference/phone interviews, the search committee should identify candidates to invite for a campus interview.
+Following initial interviews, the search committee should identify candidates to invite for a campus interview.
 In most cases, three candidates will be invited to campus for tenure-track searches and two candidates for other searches.
-Consult with the provost (or associate dean) in the case of other searches (e.g., professional faculty, adjunct, part-time).
-Prior to inviting candidates to campus, the search committee chair should send to the provost (or associate dean) an updated chart of candidates, with an explanation for why semifinalists not invited to campus were not selected according to the search criteria (See Appendix F).
-The chair should also send CVs and cover letters for each of the candidates the committee would like to invite.
-After reviewing these documents, the provost (or associate dean) will either approve the list of finalists or contact the search committee chair with any questions.
+Prior to inviting candidates to campus, the search committee chair should update the Search Committee Initial and Finalist Recommendations document in the assigned Google Drive Search folder and notify the provost (or division dean) when it is ready for review.
+Be sure to provide a brief explanation for why semifinalists not invited to campus were not selected according to the search criteria (see Appendix E).
+After reviewing recommendations, the provost (or division dean) will either approve the list of finalists or contact the search committee chair with any questions.
 After receiving approval, the chair should extend invitations for campus visits.
+Please see this brief article from Alan Martino for great suggestions on structuring the visit and onboarding process.